 By Lacey Gagnon

 Customer Service Center Supervisor

 Tired of getting unwanted calls on your phone?
 You're not the only one.

-According to a recent report, the FCC Consumer Complaint Center received 232,000 complaints of unwanted calls in 2018 (up more than 25 percent from 2017).
+According to the FCC, complaints of unwanted calls are the agency's top consumer complaint.
 In this article, we'll discuss measures you can take to block these unwanted phone calls and avoid annoying interruptions (or worse — scammers).